Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: NPDE Solver

+In this section, we present algorithms for NPDEs.
+These discussions will be first set out from the perspective of supervised learning, and unsupervised learning.
+We will then suggest a new PDE-constrained optimization method for NPDEs.

-In the literatures, linear or semi-linear parabolic PDEs are well studied, but only a few simple cases can obtain analytical form solutions, such as Fisher's equation.
-An integral transform may transform the PDE to a simpler one, in particular, a separable PDE.
-This corresponds to diagonalizing an operator\cite{Roman2017}.
-In the book of ``{\it Nonlinear Reaction-Diffusion- Convection Equations}'' \cite{Roman2017}, an important example of integral transform is shown, which is Fourier analysis.
+Linear or semi-linear PPDEs are well studied in the literature, but only a few simple cases can obtain analytical solutions, such as Fisher's equation~\cite{Roman2017}.
+An integral transformation may change a PDE to a simpler one, in particular, a separable PDE.
+This corresponds to diagonalizing an operator~\cite{Roman2017}.
+In the book of ``{\it Nonlinear Reaction-Diffusion-Convection Equations}''~\cite{Roman2017}, an important example of integral transform is shown, which is Fourier analysis.
 Fourier analysis diagonalizes the heat equation using the eigenbasis of sinusoidal waves.
-In the case of the domain is finite or periodic, an infinite sum of solutions such as a Fourier series is appropriate, but an integral of solutions such as a Fourier integral is generally required for infinite domains.
+In the case that the domain is finite or periodic, an infinite sum of solutions such as a Fourier series is appropriate, but an integral of solutions such as a Fourier integral is generally required for infinite domains.
 The solution for a point source for the heat equation is an example of the utilization of a Fourier integral.
-For classical RDE solution problems, extensive studies have been done, investigation of various initial and boundary conditions can be found in the literatures, for example, in these books \cite{PaoCV1992nonlinear}\cite{cherniha2017nonlinear}.
+For solving classical RDE problems, extensive studies have been conducted.
+Investigations of various initial and boundary conditions can be found in the literature, for example, in~\cite{PaoCV1992nonlinear}\cite{cherniha2017nonlinear}.